 In May 2011, construction was completed on Phase II of the cemetery.
 This phase encompassed about 10 acres and added approximately 1,300 casketed burial plots and 600 cremation plots in the cemetery.
 The cemetery will eventually be the final resting place for more than 100,000 eligible veterans, their spouses, and eligible dependents.

-Flags were placed on all burial sites and at the front entrance in recognition of Memorial Day during ceremony held on May 28, 2012.
-The Knights of Columbus and Patriot Guard Riders participated in the event with over 200 attendees.
+Flags were placed on all burial sites and at the front entrance of the cemetery in recognition of Memorial Day.
+The Knights of Columbus, Patriot Guard, and members of the 48th Infantry Brigade conducted a ceremony attended by approximately 300 people.

-On December 15, 2012, the cemetery hosted its seventh annual Wreaths Across America ceremony honoring our past and present military.
-Seven wreaths were presented honoring each branch of our Armed Forces, Merchant Marines and POW/MIA.
-The ceremony included members of the Patriot Guard Riders, an Honor Detail from the Georgia Army National Guard, and representatives of each branch of service.
-Approximately 200 people attended the ceremony.
-The Worcester Wreath Company provided the seven wreaths for the ceremony.
-The GVMC received approximately 600 wreaths from donations to the cemetery.
-These wreaths were placed on the gravesites by attendees following the ceremony.
+On December 14, 2013, the cemetery hosted its annual Wreaths Across America ceremony honoring our past and present military.
+Seven wreaths, provided by the Worchester Wreath Company, were presented honoring each branch of the U.S. Armed Forces, Merchant Marines, and POWs/MIAs.
+The ceremony included members of the Patriot Guard Riders, Honor Guards from the Augusta Composite Squadron Civil Air Patrol and Putnam County High School, cadets from Georgia Military College Prep School, and representatives from each branch of service.
+The cemetery received approximately 1,700 donated wreaths, which were placed on graves following the ceremony.
+This was the first year that wreaths were placed on every grave in the cemetery.

 Cemetery staff members remain active in the local community by meeting frequently with business groups, veterans organizations, and church groups.